 8 Steps To Handle Employee Grievances At The Workplace

 As an HR professional, it must be a daily business for you to deal with employee grievances.
-The grievances may be genuine or sometimes illusory to the employees who feel a certain dissatisfaction regarding their job or the management.
+The grievances may be genuine or sometimes illusory to the employees who feel dissatisfied with their job or the management.

-If not resolved on time, it can lower employee morale, create inefficiency and increase absenteeism among the employees.
-In short, your ability in handling grievances of employees can have a direct impact on overall productivity at work.
+If not resolved on time, it can lower employee morale, create inefficiency and increase absenteeism.
+In short, your ability to handle grievances of employees can directly impact overall productivity at work.

 Defining Employee Grievances

 Identifying employees’ grievances can be a challenge in personnel management.
-However, there are certain ways that can help you in this job.
+However, specific ways can help you in this job.
 You can consider the following points to know that the employees are not happy:

-Open-door Policy: It is one of the best employee empowerment techniques in the workplace.
-It refers to open communication and transparency that allows them to be in touch with the senior management, to get their grievances addressed.
+It is one of the best employee empowerment techniques in the workplace.
+Open door policy refers to open communication and transparency that allows them to be in touch with the senior management to get their grievances addressed.

-Opinion Surveys: These surveys can be used in understanding different employee opinions regarding workplace satisfaction.
+We can use these surveys in understanding different employee opinions regarding workplace satisfaction.
 It may be conducted periodically in the form of questionnaires and self-report measures.